Interactive TB Risk map of Great Britain

 TB On-Farm Advice

 The TB Advisory Service offers one-to-one farm advice visits, recommending ways to prevent TB spread onto the farm who are clear of TB, whilst discussing ways to prevent reinfection.
 Visit the TB Advisory Service homepage here to find out more.
-Drop-in clinics and a telephone advice service are also available.
+A telephone advice service is also available.

 TB Support organisations